baig892/Scripting/README.md

 Make the script executable:

 bash
-Copy
-Edit

 chmod +x master-script.sh

 Run the script:

-bash
-Copy
-Edit
+bash run this cmd in ssh:

 ./master-script.sh

 After running the script:

 A new EC2 instance will be created.